cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 5. List of delivered files
    -----------------------
-The package is distributed as a compressed, self extracting archive in three different language versions:
+The package is distributed as a compressed, self extracting archive in four different language versions: English, German, Polish, Spanish.

-SetupCrypTool_1_4_30_en.exe   English language support only.
+The self-extracting archive in English language
-SetupCrypTool_1_4_30_de.exe   German language support only.
-The files, additionally delivered additionally with the Polish and Spanish version are not yet considered here.
+           SetupCrypTool_1_4_30_en.exe

-The self-extracting archives contain the following files:
+contains the following files:

 ReadMe-en.txt ....
 This brief instruction (English).
-ReadMe-de.txt ....
-This brief instruction (German).

 md5sum.txt .......
 MD5 hash values of all files within the CrypTool package. sha1sum.txt ......
-SHA-1 hash values of all these files.
+SHA-1 hash values of all these files. authors.txt ......
+Information about the authors of CrypTool-1.

 CrypTool.exe .....
-The executable e-learning program (English and German). aestool.exe ......
-A program (D + E) which encrypts files into
+The executable e-learning program.
+aestool.exe ......
+A program which encrypts files into self-extracting
-                   self-extracting programs.
-To decrypt the files,
-                   the correct password must be entered.
+                   programs.
+To decrypt the files, the correct password must be entered.

 CrypTool-en.chm ..
 HTML help archive containing the CrypTool online help
-                   system in English.
+                   system (in English).
-CrypTool-de.chm ..
-The German version of "CrypTool-en.chm".
+rijndael-poster-a4.pdf ...
+Procedures of the AES algorithm (German)

+msvcr71.dll ......
+Necessary for CrypTool.exe.
 EC-Param.ini .....
 Initialization file for public-key procedures
                    based on elliptic curves.
 TEST-Param.ini ...
 Initialization file for random number tests. secude.dll .......
 Library of cryptographic functions provided by
-                   Secude IT Security GmbH.
+                   Secude IT Security Ltd.
 ticket ...........
 License for the Secude library. libxml2.dll ......
 Is used by the secude.dll. secidea.dll ......
 Is used by the secude.dll for IDEA encryption.